-Fly non-stop with Air New Zealand from three times a week from Auckland to Adelaide.
+Fly non-stop with Air New Zealand from Auckland to Adelaide.

 South Australia's capital is a city that celebrates the art of living well.
 This spirit overflows into a calendar of events that promises to fancy-up your itinerary with a festival, race, party, show or gourmet weekend, no matter when you choose to visit.
 And did you know that Adelaide was recently named a Great Wine Capital of the World?
 As the central hub for all 18 of South Australia's wine regions, this city promises to win you over with its utter devotion to all things delicious, indulgent and fun.

 About our flights to Adelaide